 Participants

-Participants were 1,181 grade 4 and 847 grade 8 students from 84 schools throughout New Jersey (U.S.).
+A total of 1,181 grade 4 and 847 grade 8 students from 84 schools throughout New Jersey (U.S.) participated.
 Students without disabilities (N=1,125), and students with reading-based learning disabilities (RLD; N=903), were compared: Students without reading-based learning disabilities who did not receive an accommodation (NRLD-non-accommodated) were compared to NRLD-accommodated students, and RLD-accommodated and RLD-non-accommodated students.
 Demographic characteristics including sex and ethnicity were reported.

 Dependent Variable